Tatwik19/Tatwik19.github.io/index.md

 <div style="text-align: justify">Passionate Roboticist with expertise in embedded systems, perception, aerial robotics, industrial automation, and autonomous vehicles.
 Demonstrated leadership in engineering projects, excelling in documentation, CAD design, embedded components, digital twin, and programming.
 Inspired to reach the pinnacle in robotics with a meticulous and determined approach to tasks.</div>
 <br />
 ## News
-*	I successfully graduated with Master's in Robotics in May 2024!!
+*	I successfully graduated with Master's in Robotics in May 2024 with full tution award!!
-*	I am currently a PhD student in [Robotics and Autonomous Systems](https://msn.engineering.asu.edu/degrees/graduate/robotics-and-autonomous-systems-mechatronics-and-automation-phd/) at Arizona State University under Dr. [Xi Yu](https://search.asu.edu/profile/5170321) and Chair of Robotics Dr. [Sangram Redkar](https://search.asu.edu/profile/1114748).
+*	I am currently a PhD student in [Robotics and Autonomous Systems](https://msn.engineering.asu.edu/degrees/graduate/robotics-and-autonomous-systems-mechatronics-and-automation-phd/) at Arizona State University under Dr. [Xi Yu](https://search.asu.edu/profile/5170321) and Graduate Program Chair of Robotics Dr. [Sangram Redkar](https://search.asu.edu/profile/1114748).
 I am currently suported by Fulton Felowships Program.

 <br />
 ## Experience